alex-kt/THE-BATTLE/README.md

-You can try here: https://alex-kt.github.io/THE-BATTLE/
+You can try it here: https://alex-kt.github.io/THE-BATTLE/